 Towards the end of the year, in May, you will submit your upgrade documents that detail your progress.
 These will be used to determine whether you are ready to upgrade from MPhil to a full PhD.

-Many candidates use part or all of the second year to conduct fieldwork elsewhere in the UK or abroad, digging into the heart of their research.
+Many candidates use part or all of the second year to conduct fieldwork elsewhere in the UK or abroad, exploring the heart of their research.
 The second year culminates with a review of your progress, as you present at the annual Doctoral Conference.

 You should aim to submit your finished thesis in the first 6 months of your fourth year.
 After you submit, you will defend your thesis in front of internal and external examiners as your final assessment for the degree (the viva).